-The Common Agricultural Policy (CAP) requires us to set up an Integrated Administration and Control System (IACS) to support schemes covered by the Single Application Form (SAF) and other aid applications.
+The Integrated Administration and Control System (IACS) controls support schemes covered by the Single Application Form (SAF) and other aid applications.
 This booklet sets out the detailed rules of the IACS and the SAF.

-You must complete and submit a SAF 2023 if you wish to claim:
+You must complete and submit a SAF 2024 if you wish to claim: